Stokes flow around two unequal cylinders: A complex variable approach: Touching cylinder limit

 As for non-touching cylinders we find the speeds to be highly constrained.
 Choosing to fix $\text{U}_1,\text{V}_1,\Omega_1$, we have

 which all go to zero as the radius of the right cylinder tends to infinity, i.e. when it becomes a stationary plane wall.
-We have checked that in this limit the solutions reduce to those found by \citet*{schubert1967viscous,merlen2011cylinder,neville2024controlling} as required.
+We have checked the solutions are equivalent to those found by \citet*{schubert1967viscous,merlen2011cylinder,neville2024controlling} in this limit.
 Some example flows are shown in \cref{fig:touching flow}.